Our Mission

 History

-Since 1994, Talk About Parenting with Shirlee Smith has provided parents award winning programs that focus on the issues parents frequently struggle with but, in most cases, don’t know where to go for help.
+Since 1994, "Talk About Parenting with Shirlee Smith" has provided parents award-winning programs that focus on the issues parents frequently struggle with but, in most cases, don’t know where to go for help.

-Originally funded with a $10,000 grant from the City of Pasadena Northwest Programs, the thirty-minute interview/talk show was produced at KPAS the city’s government television station.
+Originally funded with a $10,000 grant from the City of Pasadena Northwest Programs, the thirty-minute interview/talk show was produced at KPAS, the city’s government television station.

 The Organization Now

-Initially airing in Pasadena, the award-winning program became syndicated in 1996 and is now broadcast throughout the world via the internet.
+Initially airing in Pasadena, the award-winning program became syndicated in 1996 and is now broadcast throughout the world via the Internet.

-The organization produces a variety of other products including: the television program’s related videos; a weekly parenting column; custom-designed parent training workshops; They’re Your Kids, Not Your Friends, published in 2001 and Son tus Hijos, no tus Amigos, published in 2003.
+The organization produces a variety of other products including: the television program’s related videos; a weekly parenting column; parent training workshops; They’re Your Kids, Not Your Friends, published in 2001 and Son tus Hijos, no tus Amigos, published in 2003.